eclipse-theia/theia-website/src/docs/user_ai.md

 ### Token Usage (Experimental)

 **Note:** The features described in this section are experimental.
-They currently assume a fixed 200k token context window for every model; once the real per-model context size is available, the calculations will switch over automatically.
-Both features also depend on the language model provider reporting token counts, so they will not display anything for providers that do not.
+They depend on the language model provider reporting token counts, so they will not display anything for providers that do not.
+Both the indicator and the warning scale to the actual context window of the model assigned to the receiving agent (for example the real `maxInputTokens` reported by Anthropic and Google for their models, or the value declared in `openai-model-defaults.ts` for OpenAI models).

 The Theia IDE can visualize and warn about a session's token usage right in the chat input.